canonical/launchpad-manual/docs/developer/explanation/database/database-patching.rst

 Hot patches
 -----------

-We can apply some database patches live.
-We currently apply them by crafting an appropriate wrapper script and then running it directly on the master database node, from where it replicates to the slaves.
+Some database patches can be applied live.
+These are currently applied by crafting an appropriate wrapper script and then running it directly on the master database node, from where it replicates to the slaves.